-EMET requires the Microsoft .NET Framework 4.
-In addition, in order for EMET to work properly on Windows 8 and Windows Server 2012, Microsoft KB 2790907 - Compatibility update is available for Windows 8 and Windows Server 2012 or a more recent version of the compatibility update must be installed.
+EMET 5.0TP requires the Microsoft .NET Framework 4.
+Also, in order for EMET to work properly on Windows 8 and Windows Server 2012, Microsoft KB 2790907 - Compatibility update is available for Windows 8 and Windows Server 2012 must be installed as well.

-EMET Configuration
+2 EMET Configuration